Which eSignature standard should I use?

 • Email address

-• Forgery-proof online ID verification with facial scan comparison (EU)
+• Forgery-proof online ID check with face scan comparison (EU)

 • Entries with authorities